 The Ulster Society Prevention Cruelty to Animals (USPCA) is a recognised animal welfare charity in the UK.
 They provide a full range of vet services for animals, including wildlife.

 How does Cats Protection help with vet bills?
 USPCA offers 50 per cent discount on veterinary treatments of sick pets whose owners are not able to afford the full cost of vet care.
 The charitable discount scheme covers spaying, neutering, and operations.
 Owners are eligible for the discount if they can provide proof that they are in receipt of state benefits.

 Find out if you qualify for a charitable discount by calling USPCA at 028 3025 1000.

 Local animal charities

-There are independent charities all over the UK that might be able to help with financial expenses.
+There are independent charities and organisations all over the UK that can help you with your vet expenses.
 You may ask for advice from your local vet.

 Other options to pay the bill

-Aside from getting help from animal welfare organisations or charities, there are other options you may weigh in when unexpected vet bills occur.
+Aside from getting help from animal welfare organisations or charities, there are other options to consider when unexpected vet bills occur.